StuvanFIT/Focus-Bear-React-Native/milestones/10_PerformantApps/unit-tests.md

 - Also for async test cases, updating states may require waitFor()

 - Some components behave differently on iOS vs Android; tests may pass on one platform but fail on another if they rely on platform-specific props.

+## Why is it important to mock API calls in tests?

+It is always important to mock API calls in tests for your application:

+- It makes sure your components work in isolation.
+Tests should focus on your component’s logic/UI, not on the behavior of external services.
+Mocking ensures your tests are isolated from the network.
+- Real API calls can be slow, causing your tests to run longer.
+Mocks return instant responses as you can just return Promises and results directly
+- Network issues or server downtime can cause tests to fail.
+Mocking ensures consistent test results everytime you ctrl + s

+## What are some common pitfalls when testing asynchronous code?

+- Forgetting to use `await` and `waitFor`.
+Most of the time, the api call or async update does not complete before the assertion statement and causes the test to fail or produce false results.
+- Not handling errors.
+If the async function throws, your test can fail unexpectedly.
+Always handle promise rejections in tests.
+- Forgetting to use fireevent for user simulation/actions taht trigger async operations
+- State reset between your tests.
+Async code may mutate shared state.
+Ensure each test starts with a fresh render.
+- setTimeout or setInterval can make tests slow and flaky.
+Use Jest fake timers for predictable behavior.